SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/04-Homework.md

 [task-description]
 # Description

-Write a function that sorts an **array of numbers** so that the first element is the **biggest** one, the second is the smallest one, the third is the **second biggest** one, the fourth is the second smallest one and so on.
+Write a function that sorts an array of numbers, so that the first element is the greater one, the second is the smallest one, the third is the second greater one, the fourth is the second smallest one, and so on.

-Print the elements on one row, **separated by single space.**
+Print the elements on one line, separated by a single space.

 # Example